 This is a sturdy board book with bright, charming pictures, and little peepholes through which you can see the fish.

 Leo Can Swim

-After I first read I realized there would be quite a bit of demand for it at the library because it's one of those books that help explain things to very young children.
+After I first read Leo Can Swim I realized there would be quite a bit of demand for it at the library because it's one of those books that help explain things to very young children.
 So many people take their toddlers to swim classes, and it's easy to see how such a little one could be overwhelmed or even frightened by unfamiliar surroundings.
-Leo Can Swim

 This book shows children what they can expect with a new experience like going to swimming class.
-We see Leo in the bath, cuddling with his father for a story, changing into his swim diaper and splashing and kicking with the other children.
-It’s a sweet tale which would serve to get a toddler ready for what to expect at his/her first swim class as well as a story of father/son bonding.
+We see Leo in the bath, cuddling with his father for a story, changing into his swim diaper, and splashing and kicking with the other children.
+It’s a sweet tale that would serve to get a toddler ready for what to expect at his/her first swim class as well as a story of father/son bonding.

 This book is one of many that McQuinn has written about Leo and his big sister, Lola, children who participate in a variety of everyday toddler and preschooler activities such as reading stories and going to the library.
 Hearson’s illustrations are colorful, charming, and sweet.

 Leo Loves Baby Time

 Little Leo is back again in Leo Loves Baby Time, and he is having adventures for a typical toddler Wednesday.
 I love reading this book when I do toddler storytime at the library because it touches on so many of the things we actually do at storytime.